-A young woman was walking quickly along Diagon Alley, her fiery red cloak billowing behind her like a flag, identifying her to the rest of the world.
+A young woman walked hurriedly on Diagon Alley, her fiery red cloak billowing behind her like a flag identifying her to the world.
 Hermione Granger was an Auror.
-A talented Auror with observation skills and reflexes honed by three years of rigorous training followed by two years of practice.
+A talented Auror with observation skills and reflexes honed by three years of gruelling training followed by two years of practice.

 Harry and Ron had gone into Auror training upon leaving Hogwarts.
-Hermione had been unsure about what career she wanted to go into – there were so many possibilities to choose from, many of them so exciting!
-At the last moment, she had decided to follow her best friends into training.
-They had become the Auror Trio, and now they were among best in the department, along with a former classmate, Neville Longbottom.
-The aptitude Neville had shown at Defence Against the Dark Arts back in their fifth year, when Harry had been teaching him with the rest of the DA, had been the beginning.
-Frank and Alice Longbottom had been among the most respected Aurors of their time before they had been struck by their tragic fate, and their son had inherited some of their talent.
+Hermione had been unsure which career to choose - there were so many possibilities to choose from, many of them equally exciting!
+Yet she had finally decided to follow her best friends into training.
+They had become the Auror Trio, and now they were among the best in the department along with their former Hogwarts classmate Neville Longbottom.
+The aptitude Neville had shown at Defence Against the Dark Arts back in their fifth year, when Harry had been teaching him with the rest of the DA, had been only the beginning.
+Frank and Alice Longbottom had been among the most respected Aurors of their time before they had been struck by their tragic fate, and their son had inherited their talent.

 Hermione shuddered as she remembered Neville's parents in the permanent ward of St Mungo's hospital and the heartbreaking way they didn't recognise their son.
 Now that it was her and her friends' turn to follow in the Longbottoms' footsteps, she knew that the same could happen to her any day.
-When she had chosen to become a Dark-wizard-catcher, she had been aware of the risks and she had accepted them just as her friends had, eager to become heroes, to join Harry in the noble job of people-saving.
+When she had chosen to become a Dark-wizard-catcher, she had been aware of the risks and she had accepted them just as her friends had, eager to join Harry in thjob of people-saving.
 Bravery … Wasn't this the reason she had been sorted into Gryffindor?
 But were all Gryffindors destined to become Aurors, to sacrifice themselves for the cause of fighting You-Know-Who?
 No. Only the bravest, the best.
-And she was one of those.
+And she was one of these.
 She, alongside Harry, was one of the elite.

 Between missions to track down dangerous wizards and the preliminary research required for these missions, there was never enough time for an Auror to visit Diagon Alley lately.
 But luckily for Hermione, the goblins worked well past normal office hours.
 In fact, Gringotts was open twenty-four hours a day.

 It was a chilly September night.
-Shivering in the crisp autumn breeze, Hermione pulled her cloak tighter around herself and continued her walk towards the white building that was the wizarding bank, unaware of the hooded figure watching her slender silhouette from the shadows.
+Shivering in the crisp breeze, Hermione pulled her cloak tighter around herself as she continued her trek towards the white building of the wizarding bank, unaware of the hooded figure watching her from the shadows.

-The route was becoming rather shadowy and she had difficulty seeing the way ahead.
-Being shrouded by the darkness meant that she would not be noticed by potential attackers, but not being able to see where she was going could be just as risky.
+The path was becoming rather shadowy and she had difficulty seeing the way ahead.
+Being shrouded by the darkness meant that she would not be noticed by potential attackers, but not being able to see where she was going could be just as dangerous.
 She pulled out her wand and whispered, "Lumos!"